-Additionally, important safeguards included in the Hungary tax treaty prevent "treaty shopping".
-In order to qualify for the reduced rates specified by the treaties, companies must meet certain requirements so that foreigners whose governments have not negotiated a tax treaty with Hungary or the U.S. cannot free-ride on this treaty.
+The proposed tax treaty with Poland, signed in 2013, would update the 1974 treaty.
+The proposed treaty would lower withholding taxes on a bilateral basis and protect the interests of U.S. taxpayers in that country.
+Additionally, important safeguards included in the Poland tax treaty prevent "treaty shopping".
+In order to qualify for the reduced rates specified by the treaties, companies must meet certain requirements so that foreigners whose governments have not negotiated a tax treaty with Poland or the U.S. cannot free-ride on this treaty.
 Similarly, provisions in the sections on dividends, interest, and royalties prevent arrangements by which a U.S. company is used as a conduit to do the same.
 Extensive provisions in the treaties are intended to ensure that the benefits of the treaty accrue only to those for which they are intended.

-The Swiss Protocol provides for mandatory arbitration of certain cases that cannot be resolved by the competent authorities within a specified period of time.
-Following the arbitration provisions already adopted in the Canadian, German, Belgian and French tax treaties, the arbitration provision included in the Swiss Protocol will help to resolve cases where the competent authorities are unable to reach agreement.
+The Spanish Protocol provides for mandatory arbitration of certain cases that cannot be resolved by the competent authorities within a specified period of time.
+Following the arbitration provisions already adopted in the Canadian, German, Belgian and French tax treaties, the arbitration provision included in the Spanish Protocol will help to resolve cases where the competent authorities are unable to reach agreement.
 NFTC member companies view tax treaty arbitration as a tool to strengthen, not replace, the existing treaty dispute resolution procedures conducted by the competent authorities.
-Although the existing mutual agreement procedures work well to resolve most of the disputes that arise in cases involving Switzerland and the United States, the inclusion of the arbitration provisions in the Swiss Tax Protocol will expedite the resolution of disputes in all competent authority cases.
-The Swiss Protocol has been ratified by Switzerland, and its approval is essential to resolving hundreds of long-running U.S. tax investigations.
+Although the existing mutual agreement procedures work well to resolve most of the disputes that arise in cases involving Spain and the United States, the inclusion of the arbitration provisions in the Spanish Tax Protocol will expedite the resolution of disputes in all competent authority cases.